Philippine magpie-robin: Description and taxonomy

-Ebird describes it as "A common medium-sized bird of open forest, scrub, and gardens from the lowlands to middle elevations in the mountains.
-Male has black upperparts, throat, and chest, a white belly, and a prominent white mark in the wing.
-In the female, the black parts are replaced by gray, except for the wing, which remains black.
-Similar in size and color to Philippine Pied-Fantail, but has a white mark in the wing.
-Song is a pleasant, medium-pitched warbling.
-Also gives a short descending scratchy song, harsh rasping notes, or a pulsing, downslurred "chew! cew! chew!"

 The Philippine magpie-robin was described by the French polymath Georges-Louis Leclerc, Comte de Buffon in 1775 in his Histoire Naturelle des Oiseaux from a specimen collected on the island of Mindanao in the Philippines.
 The bird was also illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
 Neither the plate caption nor Buffon's description included a scientific name but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Turdus mindanensis in his catalogue of the Planches Enluminées.
 The Philippine magpie-robin is now one of 12 species placed in the genus Copsychus that was introduced by the German naturalist Johann Georg Wagler in 1827.
 It was formerly considered as a subspecies of the oriental magpie-robin (Copsychus saularis) but was promoted to species status based on the results of a molecular phylogenetic study that was published in 2009.
 The species is monotypic.
 The genus name Copsychus is from the Ancient Greek kopsukhos or kopsikhos for a "blackbird".
 The specific mindanensis comes from "Mindanao", the type locality.

 It differs from the Oriental magpie-robin with its white belly, all black tail, paler gray throat and breast in female, smaller size especially its bill and wing It also considerably differs vocally.